liuzd1997/PyHDDBenchmark/README.md

 - `plant.py`: Specifies the dynamics of the plant being simulated.
 - `utils.py`: Includes additional data definitions and utility functions supporting the simulations.
 - `plot_control_system.py`: Visualizes the frequency responses of the control system.
+- `plot_control_system_with_DOB.py` adds the desigen of the disturbance observer (DOB) based on `plot_control_system.py`.
+- `reduce_order_compare.py` includes utility functions supporting the reduced order function of the plant.
+- `reduce_order_system.py` visualizes the frequency responses of the reduced-order system while comparing them with the
 - `simulate_trackfollow.py`: Displays simulation outcomes, requiring prior generation of simulation result files.

 #### Plot Results:
 - The `plot_result` folder houses various figures illustrating the frequency response and other analytical results of the simulations, such as amplitude spectra and Bode plots.
+- The `plot_result_ReducedOrder` folder houses various figures illustrating the frequency responses of the reduced-order system while comparing them with the original control system.

 #### Documentation and Other Files:
 - `README.md`: Provides an overview and instructions for utilizing the repository.